Which place is cheaper, Providence or Columbia?

 The summer brings many poeple to Columbia as well as Providence.

 In the summer, Columbia is a little warmer than Providence.
-Typically, the summer temperatures in Columbia in July are around 82°F (28°C), and Providence is about 73°F (23°C).
+Typically, the summer temperatures in Columbia in July average around 82°F (28°C), and Providence averages at about 73°F (23°C).

 The sun comes out a lot this time of the year in Providence.
 People are often attracted to the plentiful sunshine in Columbia this time of the year.
 In the summer, Columbia often gets around the same amount of sunshine as Providence.
 Columbia gets 293 hours of sunny skies this time of year, while Providence receives 293 hours of full sun.